 "Consuming Asia, Consuming Japan: The New Neonationalist Revisionism in Japan."
 Censoring History: Citizenship and Memory in Japan, Germany, and the United States.
 Eds.
 Mark Selden and Laura Hein.
 Armonk, NY: M. E. Sharpe, 2000.
 Pp. 74-95.

 An analysis of recent neo-nationalist cultural trends, focusing particular on a “consumer nationalism” evident in such films as Iwai Shunji’s Swallowtail Butterfly.
-(Buy at Amazon.)
+(Buy the book at Powell's.)

 Also check out my entries in the following encyclopedias and film guides:

 Defining Moments in Movies: The Greatest Films, Stars, Scenes and Events that Made Movie Magic (Takadanobaba Duel, Tokyo Drifter, Cure, etc.)